ian-shafer/ian-shafer.github.io/_posts/2016-01-30-db-migrations.md

 * Gets the current database version (line x)
 * Iterates through the migration files (in order) and applies versions that are greater than the current version (lines x-y)

+This script is pretty simple.
+When I first wrote it, I was surprised at how short it was.

+This script is for a postgres  databases, but I've used similar versions for MySQL.

 What About Rollbacks?
 --------------------------------------------------------------------------------

+Like I said above, this database migration technique does not handle rollbacks.
+It could.
+All one would have to do is include a rollback SQL file for each migration file and write a script to rollback to a particular version.
+In my experience, I've never had a need for this.
+Maybe I'm just lucky, but I'd like to think that it's more that I've tested and planned properly.